 On June 8, 2023, LQWD closed a non-brokered private placement financing of \$882,000, upsized from \$750,000.
 Under the private placement, LQWD issued 1,356,846 units of the Company at a price of \$0.65 per unit.
 Each unit is comprised of one common share of the Company and one common share purchase warrant, with each warrant being exercisable for one common share at a price of \$0.85 per common share at any time up to 24 months following the closing date of the private placement with each warrant being subject to acceleration in certain circumstances.
+The Company used the residual value method for the pricing of shares and warrants; the warrants were assigned no value.

 On April 26, 2023, the Company announced it closed a non-brokered private placement financing of \$300,000.
 Under the private placement, LQWD issued 468,750 units of the Company at a price of \$0.64 per unit.
-Each unit is comprised of 1 common share of the Company and 1 common share purchase warrant, with each warrant being exercisable for 1 common share at an exercise price of \$0.85 per common share at any time up to 36 months following the closing date of the private placement.
+Each unit is comprised of 1 common share of the Company and 1 common share purchase warrant, with each warrant being exercisable for 1 common share at an exercise price of \$0.85 per